Hi, my name is Luke. I like Dungeons and Dragons. A lot. My thing, though, is DMing. I love DMing.

 I grew up in Michigan and went to the University of Michigan where I studied creative writing and literature.

-I've been a teacher (English and Math mostly with some other subjects sprinkled in), a factory worker (yay!), a logistics analyst, and a warehouse quality supervisor.
-Currently I'm a technical writer at a financial services company.
-I work with software developers mostly and create technical documentation (because, yeah, that's what tech writers tend to do).
+I've been a teacher (English and Math mostly with some other subjects sprinkled in), a factory worker (yay!), a logistics analyst (worst job ever), a warehouse quality supervisor (slightly tolerable, but still horrible), and a technical writer (for seven years; really enjoyed it).
+Currently, I'm a scrum master at a financial services company (and the verdict's still out).